Home / Recipes / Brunch / Super Easy Sheet Pan Pancakes from Mix

 Do you love easy breakfast ideas?
 Try these recipes…

-Did you try this recipe?Leave a ⭐️ review below and tag @practicallyhomemade on Pinterest!
+Did you try this recipe?
+Leave a ⭐️ review below and tag @practicallyhomemade on Pinterest!

 A serving of sheet pan pancakes with chocolate chips.

-Quick and Easy Sheet Pan Pancakes with Pancake Mix
+Sheet Pan Pancakes Recipe with Mix

-With this Sheet Pan Pancake recipe you can make enough pancakes for 8 people in less than 15 minutes and the best part is that you can do it without touching a spatula.
+With this Sheet Pan Pancake with mix recipe you can make enough pancakes for 8 people in less than 15 minutes and the best part is that you can do it without touching a spatula.

 Course: Breakfast